biodash/biodash.github.io/content/codeclub/S04E15/index.md

 ---
 output: hugodown::md_document
 title: "S04E15: R for Data Science - Exploratory Data Analysis"
-subtitle: "Chapter 7.3 - 7.4: plotting distributions of variables"
+subtitle: "Chapter 7.3 - 7.4: Plotting the distributions of categorical and continuous variables"
 summary: "This chapter covers so-called Exploratory Data Analysis (EDA): computing summary stats and especially making quick plots to explore the variation in and distributions of single variables (this session), and looking at covariation among variables (next session)."
 authors: [admin]
 tags: [codeclub, r4ds]
 date: 2022-11-15
 lastmod: 2022-11-15
 toc: true
-rmd_hash: c7c2b97426ea8228
+rmd_hash: 92001cf7c690d51e

 ---

 ------------------------------------------------------------------------

-## Load packages
+## Setting up

 Today, we'll only need to load the *tidyverse*, as we'll work with datasets that are automatically loaded along with it.